The three greatest books on education: how relevant are they today?

 Discussing the relevance of these books today will be:

 Professor Dennis Hayes, Institute of Education, University of Derby who will be introducing us to Plato’s The Republic

 Dr Mark Taylor, Vice-Principal, East London Science School who will discuss Jean-Jacques Rousseau’s Émile or On Education

 Dr Ruth Heilbronn, University College London, Institute of Education who will talk about John Dewey’s Democracy and Education

-For further information please contact the conference organiser, Dr Ruth Mieschbuehler, Programme Leader for Education Studies at the University of Derby, at email@example.com.
+or further information please contact the conference organiser, Dr Ruth Mieschbuehler, Programme Leader for Education Studies at the University of Derby, at firstname.lastname@example.org.

 We are looking forward to welcoming you on 10 April 2019.

 Institute of Education, Kedleston Road Campus, University of Derby, DE22 1GB.

 1st Annual Education Studies Conference 2018, Institute of Education, University of Derby.

 Traditionally moral education was based upon the belief that children could become autonomous human beings with a set of virtues that enabled them to live good lives and make a positive contribution to their communities.